 Obtain Feedback On Your Plan : When writing a business plan you sometimes end up locking yourself away.
 You might have unique ideas which lead you to seek some isolation and secrecy, or if you are going to be a sole trader you may only have one person to consult namely yourself.
 But it is fantastic to try and get broader input on your business plan - whether from a professional, or simply from friends and family whom you trust.

 So it is crucial that every time you mention financials in your business plan, to really give them the correct context.
 When I have worked with clients in developing business plans, there has been a budget or amount set aside for example to be spent on marketing, which has been decided a bit arbitrarily.
 I mean with no real research, no understanding of what that amount needs to be spent on, and what that budget will truly achieve.

-free business plan
+business plan examples

-simple business plan example
+full business plan example